huggingface/datasets/datasets/code_x_glue_cc_cloze_testing_all/README.md

 ### Source Data

+#### Initial Data Collection and Normalization

 Data from CodeSearchNet Challenge dataset.
 [More Information Needed]

+#### Who are the source language producers?

+Software Engineering developers.

 ### Annotations